dnth/dnth.github.io/content/blog/deploy-icevision-hfspace.md

 #### Adding related files
 In this post, I am going to show you how to do it via the user interface.
-Click on the Files and versions tab.
-You can now begin adding the files here.
+Click on the **Files and versions** tab.
+Next, click on **Add file** You can now begin adding the files here.

 {{< figure src="/images/blog/deploy-icevision-hfspace/files_version_tab.png" alt="Screenshot of the Onion homepage" width=750 >}}

 There are a few files required to setup the `Space` namely `app.py`, `requirements.txt`, and `packages.txt`.

 `app.py` hosts the logic of your application.
 This is where the code for the Gradio interface resides.
+The code is similar to the `app.py` from the previous section.
 This script will be run when the app loads on Hugging Face Space.

 `requirements.txt` lists all the `Python` packages that will be `pip`-installed on the `Space`.